DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 # Recommendations

+A few recommendations of usage by the author for the smoothest user experience.

-It is recommended by the author to turn on couplebreak in KernelShark to allow greater compatiblity with other plugins, especially sched_events.
+It is recommended to turn on couplebreak in KernelShark to allow greater compatiblity with other plugins, especially sched_events.

 It is recommended to not set the histogram limit in the configuration too high as to not make the plugin use